 - Are comfortable with managed care

-The Top 10 Medicare Advantage Plans in California
+The Top 10 Medicare Advantage Plans in Florida

 Florida seniors have access to a number of highly rated Medicare Advantage packages.
 The table below lists the top providers in the state, based on the number of enrollees in each.
-Price data is also included that is accurate as of April 2022.
+Price data is also included that is accurate as of August of 2023.
 Visit our page on Medicare Advantage Plans in Florida for more information.

 Name